 C. Program Location: Except when approved otherwise, CNCS will determine the location of your program based on the legal applicant’s address.
 If you believe that the legal applicant’s address is not the appropriate way to consider the location of your program, you must provide relevant facts about your program location in your request.
 CNCS will, in its sole discretion, determine whether some other address is more appropriate for determining a program’s location.

 If your program is located in one of these areas, see the instructions below for applying for this alternative match schedule.
-You must submit your request to the alternative schedule at least XX days before the AmeriCorps application is due.
-CNCS will review your request and notify you within XX days if you qualify for the alternative schedule and provide instructions for entering your budget into eGrants under the Alternative Match Schedule.
+You must submit your requestfor the alternative schedule by the date the AmeriCorps application is due.
+Until approved for the alternative schedule, programs should base their budget in the AmeriCorps application according to the standard match requirement.
+CNCS will review your request in conjunction with your AmeriCorps application and notify you if you qualify for the alternative schedule.
+If you quality and are approved for an AmeriCorps grant, CNCS staff will work with you to re-enter your budget into eGrants under the Alternative Match Schedule.
+The alternative match requirement will be in effect for the upcoming three-year grant cycle.

-If approved for the alternative schedules, programs will base their budget in the upcoming application on the approved alternative match.
-The alternative match requirement will be in effect for whatever portion of the three-year project period remains or if applying as a new grantee, for the upcoming three-year grant cycle.

 D. Instructions for the Alternative Match Schedule

-Submit e-mail applications at least XX days prior to the application deadline to:
+Submit e-mail applications by the application deadline of XX to:

 Single-state Applicants – contact Commission for submission instructions.